selendra/selendra-wiki/docs/general/faq.md

 determined minority to overrule the vote of an apathetic majority in certain situations.
 Another mechanism is known as Adaptive Quorum Biasing.
 This makes proposals have a varying threshold for approval or rejection based on what part of the governance protocol the proposal originated in.
-For details on the subtleties of Polkadot's governance system, please see the [governance page](../learn/learn-governance.md).
+For details on the subtleties of Selendra's governance system, please see the [governance page](../learn/learn-governance.md).

 ## Parachains